 Emotional isolation is actually the most common reason for extramarital affairs.
 If we don’t take responsibility for, and communicate our feelings with our partner, trust can erode, and love diminish as a result.

 You Are Not Alone

-The Faster You Seek Help, The Better Results
+The Faster You Seek Help, the Better Your Results

 - Talk at the correct time and place (in private, at home or in a safe space, when neither of you is tired)

-- Write down talking points about how you’re feeling and how a sexless marriage affects you both
+- Write down talking points about how you’re feeling and how marriage without sex affects you both

-- Make sure you get the point across and then remain patient as you hear your partner’s opinion
+- Make sure you get your point across and then remain patient as you hear your partner’s opinion

 - Make a list of sex therapists in the Charlotte area.
 Share it with your partner